astronomer/docs/learn/airflow-decorators.md

     say_hello("Butter")
     ```

-- You can decorate a function that is imported from another file as shown in the code snippet below:
+- You can decorate a function that is imported from another file as shown in the following code snippet:

     ```python
     from include.my_file import my_function